 Alex and Tom (AT Frenchies) are two French brothers who use their platform to teach conversational French, while also documenting their experience traveling around the United States.
 They have a video on every topic we’ve wanted to know but are often afraid to ask in French class, ranging from romantic French words to how to pronounce superhero names in French, as well as what to actually wear when you visit France.
 Aside from their Francophile content, they discuss topics like the biggest culture shocks they’ve encountered in the United States and what it’s like being French and dating American girls.
 They’re the French brothers we’ve always wanted but never had.

-Mike Antonio stands out on TikTok: he’s from the United States but 80 percent of his 20,000+ followers is from Brazil.
-He posts daily content in Portuguese that explores the Portuguese language, debunks myths about people from the United States, and discusses everything under the sun related to Brazil and Brazilians.
+Mike Antonio stands out on TikTok: he’s from the United States but 80 percent of his 20,000+ followers are from Brazil.
+Though he hasn’t been posting as frequently in 2022, his Portuguese content explores the Portuguese language, debunks myths about people from the United States, and discusses everything under the sun related to Brazil and Brazilians.
 In addition, Antonio often explores queer identity and how it manifests in both Brazil and the United States.
 Whether you’re Brazilian or just generally love Brazil and its language, definitely check out all of his stuff.

 German Dan is the quirky German language teacher we all need in life.
-You truly never know what to expect with his videos.
+Though he hasn’t been posting as actively over the last year, you can still go through his archive of truly unexpected videos.
 Some consist of saying “555,555,555” in German (fünfhundert fünfundfünfzig millionen fünfhundert fünfundfünfzig tausend fünfhundert fünfundfünfzig), while others feature Dan walking us through the Mexican concept of “la personal.”
 This is when someone tucks their shirt in and vomits into their shirt so that the vomit doesn’t get all over the car.
 It’s a sign of respect.
 We didn’t know that this was a common problem, but thanks to German Dan, now we do!